 - please respect the local people and their laws, custom, and their beliefs

 - Please always ask your guides for permission before doing something in the local community.

 - please support the keep environment clean, wherever you would travel and dispose of rubbish

 - Please help the local community to encourage the positive sides of tourism as long as possible.

-We Alpine Ramble Treks involved in the Kathmandu Environmental Education Project (KEEP) and organize eco-friendly trips that teach to make the sustainable positive environmentally sensitivity of both travelers and communities.
+We at Alpine Ramble Treks are involved in the Kathmandu Environmental Education Project (KEEP) and organize eco-friendly trips that teach to make the sustainable positive environmentally sensitivity of both travelers and communities.

 BOOKING AND PAYMENT PROCESS

 Alpine Ramble Treks (P) Ltd. is a government-authorized and registered trekking and adventure operator based in Nepal.
 The company registered number is 178805/074/075.
-We are also associated with various local and international tourism associations, therefore, any adventure interested persons are heartily welcomed to be booked and be part of our family now, we treat you as family members while traveling with us. we called mountain family, home away from home with us.
+We are also associated with various local and international tourism associations, therefore, any adventure-interested persons are heartily welcome to be booked and be part of our family now, we treat you as family members while traveling with us. we called mountain family, home away from home with us.

 We look forward to experiencing this trip with you in the land of the mighty mountains, and the place of Lord Gautama Buddha